netapau/dodo/README.md

 * viper : go get -u github.com/spf13/viper
 * go-sqlite: go get github.com/mattn/go-sqlite3

-You need a $GOBIN at go install !!! otherwise you have problems with db connection.
+You need a $GOBIN at go install !!! otherwise you have problems with database connection.

 see: